 To understand The Winter's Tale it helps to know more of the career of the Danish astronomer and nobleman Tycho Brahe, since aspects other than those mentioned on other pages figure prominently in the subtext.

 The dispute of present interest is with Nicholai Reyers Baer, commonly called Ursus, which is Latin for "bear."
-Ursus was born into an impoverished family but struggled to better himslef, becoming proficient in mathematics and surveying.
+Ursus was born into an impoverished family but struggled to better himself, becoming proficient in mathematics and surveying.
 He visited Ven in 1584, but Tycho disliked his uncouth ways and excluded him from meetings that dealt with his World model.
 Being idle, Ursus rummaged about and came across a sketch of Tycho's model, which one of Tycho's assistants discovered in his possession.
-Opinion is divided as to whether Ursus actually stole the idea of the model, but Tycho thought so and expelled him from the island.
+Opinion is divided as to whether Ursus actually stole the idea of the model, but Tycho thought he did and expelled him from the island.
 In 1597, Ursus proceeded to publish his own version of the model, and Tycho's vendetta was on.
-Tycho sued Ursus, who died before the trial, but he had expected him to be convicted and in accordance with Bohemian law executed by quartering or beheading.
-Ursus's thinking was different than Tycho's because rather than have the huge dome of stars rotate, he accounted for that appearance by letting the Earth rotate, and speculated furthermore that the stars might extend to infinity as in the Diggesian model.
+Tycho sued Ursus, who died before the trial, but Tycho had expected him to be convicted and in accordance with Bohemian law executed by quartering or beheading.
+Ursus's model differed from Tycho's because rather than have the huge dome of stars rotate about the Earth, he accounted for that appearance by letting the Earth rotate.
+He speculated furthermore that the stars might extend to infinity.
 Shakespeare duly took note.

 Portrait of Tycho Brahe.